 “This is America (Skrrt, Skrrt, Woo) Don’t catch you slippin up (ayy), Look at how I’m livin now, Police be trippin now, Yeah, this is America (woo, ayy) Guns in my area (word, my area) I got the strap (ayy, ayy) I gotta carry ’em.”- I picked these bars because it showcases the present state of the society when it comes to talks about Police and Community relations and the world of concealing and carry issues in this country.
 So far the state of these issues has been left out of many conversations because of reasons that are wildly perceived as unfair or unsupportive of the present laws and actions in place for gun owners.
 The adlibs also serve as a disguise towards the lyrics as it centers on the representation of party and pop music standards found in songs today.

-Mr. Glover’s a.k.a Childish Gambino This is America has started the discussion for many more avenues of exploration of this subject and many more subjects affecting the minority communities in America.
-I highly recommend that you view the video if you haven’t already and decide, learn and research the historical references of the video and also process your own personal reflections and thoughts about how the video either represents you or represents your perception of the world around you.
+Mr. Glover’s also known as Childish Gambino This is America has started the discussion for many more avenues of exploration of this subject and many more issues affecting the minority communities in America.
+I highly recommend that you view the video if you haven’t already and decide, learn and research the historical references of the video and also process your own personal reflections and thoughts about how the footage either represents you or represents your perception of the world around you.